HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Addressing these factors promptly is imperative, if the trend that shows the incidence of kidney stones increasing among children by 10 percent annually continues.
 While the reasons behind this shift in epidemiology are not well known, some clinicians suspect that the rise in obesity rates, less active lifestyles, diets high in salt, and not drinking enough water may be causing more children to have kidney stones.

 A recent study by Dr. Tasian also proposes that climate change may play a role, as warmer days may contribute to dehydration, which leads to a higher concentration of calcium and other minerals in the urine that promote the growth of kidney stones.

-Jose E. Pulido, MD, of the Division of Urological Surgery at the University of Pennsylvania’s Perelman School of Medicine; Ron Keren, MD, MPH, of CHOP’s Center for Pediatric Clinical Effectiveness; and Urologic Diseases in America Project collaborators from the RAND Corporation and the University of California, Los Angeles also contributed to the CT imaging for kidney stones study.
+Jose E. Pulido, MD, of the Division of Urological Surgery at the University of Pennsylvania’s Perelman School of Medicine; Ron Keren, MD, MPH, of CHOP’s Clinical Futures; and Urologic Diseases in America Project collaborators from the RAND Corporation and the University of California, Los Angeles also contributed to the CT imaging for kidney stones study.